-For more information on moderation or Unit Coordinator roles and responsibilities, please see the Assessment Policy, Results Policy and Units Policy and all of their attachments in the Policy & Procedure Manager.
+For more information on moderation or Unit Coordinator roles and responsibilities, please see the Assessment Procedure and Student Assessment Support Procedure and all of their attachments in the Policy & Procedure Manager.

 Background

 Moderation is a quality assurance strategy directed at the consistency, validity and fairness of assessment for Unit Coordinators, markers and students.
-It is a process of ensuring equivalence and comparability by independently evaluating consistency in the standard of marking (and provision of feedback) across individual assessment items or whether significant deviations have occurred from a previously defined standard.
-It involves collaborative decision-making about expectations and assessment criteria and begins prior to the submission of items for assessment.
-For this reason moderation should be viewed as an ongoing process that occurs pre-assessment; at the point-of-assessment; and post-assessment.
+It is a process of ensuring equivalence and comparability by independently evaluating whether there has been consistency in the standard of marking (and provision of feedback) across individual assessment items or whether significant deviations have occurred from a previously defined standard.
+Moderation should be viewed as an ongoing process that involves collaborative decision-making about expectations and assessment criteria and begins prior to the submission of items for assessment.

 Moderation standard